TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/GerritAccount.rst

    * On the left hand side, click :guilabel:`SSH Keys`.

-   * Copy-paste the contents of your public ssh key file (e.g.
+   * Copy-paste the contents of your public SSH key file (e.g.
      :file:`~/.ssh/id_rsa.pub`) into the text field next to :guilabel:`New SSH key` and
      then click on :guilabel:`Add new SSH key`.